 Peloño forest ecosystem

-At first gloomy, like any beechwood that boasts, Peloño nevertheless transmits an enormous pleasure, clear and luminous to the senses of the human hiker.
-It also allows the native fauna of the Principality to continue counting on its favorite habitat.
-The shadow and the litter are here the best bulwark of animal life.
+In the beginning gloomy, like any beechwood that boasts, Peloño nevertheless transmits an enormous pleasure, clear and luminous to the senses of the human hiker. further allows the native fauna of the Principality to continue counting on its favorite habitat.
+Shade and litter are here the best bulwark of animal life.
 The beeches produce a very nutritious fruit, the beechnut, which ripens between the end of summer and the first dates of autumn.
-The beechnut is very much desired by the brown bear, the capercaillie, the chickadees, the wood pigeon and various species of rodents.
+The beechnut is very desired by the brown bear, the capercaillie, the chickadees, the wood pigeon and various species of rodents.
 The eastern population of Cantabrian brown bear it situates in Peloño its western limit of distribution.
 Peloño is also the main nucleus of the population of capercaillie, conserving numerous cantaderos in use.
 At the same time, this beech is the house par excellence of the medium peak, extremely rare woodpecker.
 Here they also live, in the most limestone areas, important populations of chamois and wolves.
 Among the most significant species of game fauna are wild boar, roe deer and, to a lesser extent, deer.
-An authentic ark of Noah that contains all the notable species of the center-east of Asturias.

 One of the possible routes: The North route.
 Collada Llomena- Collada Granceno - Pragría de Vegadona.